 New Members, joining after July 1 of any given year, will be charge full subscription and 50 per cent of the service fee to the BSCC.

 A Member who has not paid his subscription and service fee, when falling due, is liable for the interest incurred, amounting to the official Swedish discount rate plus four per cent.

 10. A Member whose conduct renders him unfit to be a Member of the Chamber, may be called to resign.

 11. A Member may resign from the Chamber by sending his resignation in writing to the Board.
 This must, however, be done no later than three months before the end of the financial year, or the Member shall be obliged to pay the subscription and service fee for the following year.

 12.The Board of the Chamber shall consist of a minimum of 10 persons.
 The Members of the Board shall be elected from among the Members of the Chamber at the Annual General Meeting for a period of two years, re-election being permitted.

 13.The Board shall each year elect within itself a Chairman, as well as one first and one second Vice-Chairman.

-Ten Members of the Board constitutes a quorum.
+More than half of the Members of the Board constitutes a quorum.